koizumistr/OpenChain_Onboarding/docs/getting_started.md

 1. Forward your GitHub username to [GSF Onboarding team](mailto:helpdesk@greensoftware.foundation)
 2. Click [here]() to gain access to Google-WorkSpace
-3. Click [here](https://join.slack.com/t/greensoftwarefdn/signup target="_blank") join the GSF Slack community (Note - this must be done with your work domain email address)
+3. Click [here](https://join.slack.com/t/greensoftwarefdn/signup) to join the GSF Slack community (Note - this must be done with your work domain email address)
  - When you join the GSF slack channel it'd be great if you introduced yourself in the general slack channel.

+<a href="www.squarespace.com" target="_blank">Squarespace</a>

 ### GSF GitHub